music-encoding/guidelines/_guidelines-v3/07-analysis/02-analysisSpecificAttrs/05-analysisPitchClass.md

 are part of the same pitch class.

-{% include plainExample.html example="examples/analysis/analysis-sample175.xml" valid="false" version=page.version %}
+{% include mei example="analysis/analysis-sample175.xml" valid="false" %}
 For further information on pitch class set theory, please consult the following
 sources: